gee-community/geemap/README.rst

 Introduction
 ------------

-**Geemap** is a Python package for interactive mapping with `Google Earth Engine <https://earthengine.google.com/>`__ (GEE), which is a cloud computing platform with a `multi-petabyte catalog <https://developers.google.com/earth-engine/datasets/>`__ of satellite imagery and geospatial datasets.
+**Geemap** is a Python package for geospatial analysis and visualization with `Google Earth Engine <https://earthengine.google.com/>`__ (GEE), which is a cloud computing platform with a `multi-petabyte catalog <https://developers.google.com/earth-engine/datasets/>`__ of satellite imagery and geospatial datasets.
 During the past few years, GEE has become very popular in the geospatial community and it has empowered numerous environmental applications at local, regional, and global scales.
 GEE provides both JavaScript and Python APIs for making computational requests to the Earth Engine servers.
 Compared with the comprehensive `documentation <https://developers.google.com/earth-engine>`__ and interactive IDE (i.e., `GEE JavaScript Code Editor <https://code.earthengine.google.com/>`__) of the GEE JavaScript API, the GEE Python API has relatively little documentation and limited functionality for visualizing results interactively.
 The **geemap** Python package was created to fill this gap.
 It is built upon `ipyleaflet <https://github.com/jupyter-widgets/ipyleaflet>`__ and `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`__, and enables users to